DSruthiSarika/fuzzy-neural-wind-forecast/README.md

 This project presents a hybrid forecasting system that integrates **Fuzzy Time Series (FTS)** with **Neural Networks (MLP)** to predict wind turbine power output using multivariate sensor data.

 The model is designed to handle **non-stationary time series**, where traditional methods fail due to noise, uncertainty, and rapidly changing patterns.

+This project focuses on real-world smart grid applications, enabling accurate and interpretable wind power forecasting for renewable energy systems.

 ---